ropensci/roweb3/content/blog/2025-12-08-package-usage/index.md

 tags:
   - package development
   - tech notes
+  - r-universe
 params:
   doi: "10.59350/9ff3a-21d94"
-rmd_hash: 569206fb70817b95
+rmd_hash: 015ac2ae55f698eb

 ---

 As a package maintainer, you might want to get some numbers or impressions on the usage of your package for various reasons: getting some confirmation that your work is useful, prioritizing development on specific features of your software, helping justify a request for funding.
 Don't get your hopes too high: there is no perfect solution nor measure.
-However, we will share some useful information sources in this post.
+However, we will share some useful information sources in this post -- many of them already used and displayed by [R-Universe](/r-universe)!

 ## Downloads